rustaceanrob/rustaceanrob/README.md

 - Working on an API and mobile app

 ### Live Projects
+- Digikey password manager.
+Offline and encrypted by native OS key managers [Pending Apple Approval]
-- Thermal API for Bitcoin BIP32 compliant wallet development
+- API for Bitcoin BIP32 compliant wallet development
 - [Jott](https://jottcode.com): A web and mobile app to program anywhere using natural language prompts

 ### About